 Need a team you can trust to install your attic fan and ventilation system?
 H&H Heating and Air, LLC is a family-owned and fully insured company with more than 20 years of experience in the heating and cooling industry.
 We are passionate about providing our customers with world-class heating and air-conditioning repairs, sales and installation.

-If you’re in the market for attic fans in McKinney, Dallas, Fort Worth or anywhere in the DFW Metroplex, give our skilled professionals a call.
+If you’re in the market for attic fans in the DFW Metroplex or surrounding areas, give our skilled professionals a call.
 We can explain the pros and cons of attic ventilation, and we will happily help you decide on the perfect unit for your home.
 Call us today for a free estimate!

 High-quality attic fan service

-Attic fan top Attic ventilation is key for making your home more comfortable, while at the same time lowering your utility bills.
+Attic fan and attic ventilation is key for making your home more comfortable, while at the same time lowering your utility bills.
 Why do attics get so hot?
 Because they’re absorbing the full power of the sun’s rays.

 When this happens, your roofing material will heat up, sometimes up to temperatures of 150 degrees.
 This heat then travels down to your rafters and the attic itself.